WhiteWolf82/MIPS-Simulator/README.md

 # MIPS-Simulator
-Course project for Principles of Computer System
+Course project for Principles of Computer System.